Hundreds Of Thousands Rally To Defend Madrid Public Healthcare - UrduPoint

 A regional government spokesman said there were 200,000 people out on the streets, but organisers gave a figure three times higher, saying 650,000 demonstrators had joined the protest.

-Aerial shots over the main boulevards leading to City Hall showed a vast sea of protesters surging in from all directions.
+Aerial shots over the main boulevards leading to City Hall showed a vast sea of protesters surging in from all directions, among them many doctors and healthcare professionals, union members and politicians.

 "Your health should never depend on your wallet," read one huge green banner, while others read: "Health care is not for sale, it must be defended" as thousands of voices demanded the resignation of the region's right-wing leader Isabel Diaz Ayuso.

-The protest convened by local associations and municipalities took aim at the health policies of Ayuso's regional government, its push for public-private healthcare partnerships and its restructuring of the primary care system.
+The protest, called by local associations and municipalities, took aim at the health policies of Ayuso's regional government, its push for public-private healthcare partnerships and its restructuring of the primary care system.

+- Doctors sick with stress - One doctor working at an emergency unit in the region told AFP the cutbacks, staff shortages and mismanagement of the health services were putting an impossible strain on medical staff.

+"I haven't slept properly for six weeks.
+I'm barely surviving.
+I keep having anxiety attacks which I can only control with breathing exercises or sometimes medication.

+And all my colleagues are the same," said Isabel de Barrio, 59.

-The protest comes ahead of a planned strike by nearly 5,000 regional family doctors and paediatricians scheduled for November 21, due to "the overload of work, endless appointments and lack of time with patients".
+"We have to put up with it the best we can."
+The protest comes ahead of a planned strike by nearly 5,000 regional family doctors and paediatricians scheduled to begin on November 21, due to "the overload of work, endless appointments and lack of time with patients".

 They will join an earlier strike by medical staff over the new model for non-hospital emergency centres, which have seen some offering only video consultations due to a lack of staff.